Logo preload

 The power of the checklist

 The humble checklist in digital field inspections holds tremendous potential to help workers improve job safety.
-Digital platforms like Fulcrum let you custom-build checklists specifically tailored to your unique work and safety environment for the execution and inspection of any construction task.
+Digital platforms like Fulcrum let you custom-build checklists specifically tailored to your unique work and safety requirements.

 Issues reporting

 That’s why leading inspection platforms like Fulcrum leverage the full power of digitization by incorporating QR code technology.
-With instant access to online issue reporting, workers can use convenient QR codes to report safety issues and violations which are then seamlessly reported to safety managers, who can help guide remediation.
-“See it, report it” is a maxim that many companies abide by, but digital inspections place the means to do this directly in the hands of those who “see it” most often and with better clarity.
+Workers have instant online issue reporting via convenient QR codes for safety concerns and violations.
+These reports seamlessly reach safety managers who guide remediation.
+Digital inspections empower those who “see it” most often to follow the “see it, report it” maxim with better clarity.

 Visibility and supervision

 Digital field inspection platforms lets everyone, from field teams to those back at the office, connect to the same underlying data with their devices, with near-real time updates.
-As checklists are completed, task or inspection progress is instantly visible to offsite supervisors.
+Completed checklists instantly show offsite supervisors the progress of tasks or inspections.
 On-site workers can also instantly upload safety hazard details in the form of images, audio, or video, with all records geotagged for enriched location awareness.
 With this wealth of data, managers achieve a high-level visibility that leads to better supervision and more efficient workflows.

-As work progresses, for example, updated SOPs or safety protocols can be quickly sent around to all team members to adjust their work, detailing exactly what task steps and safety measures should be taken to stay safe.
-And because digital platforms are designed to make it easy to create or edit a checklist, anyone can quickly modify directives on the spot to deal with emerging safety issues.
+As work progresses, teams can quickly send updated SOPs or safety protocols to all team members to adjust their work.
+These updates detail exactly what task steps and safety measures team members should take to stay safe.
+Digital platforms make it easy for anyone to create or edit a checklist on the spot to address emerging safety issues.

-Fast, seamless communication between onsite workers and remote supervisors allows teams to quickly react and adapt to specific conditions on the ground along with unparalleled visibility into how work is currently being done and how it can be improved.
+This seamless communication between onsite workers and remote supervisors enables teams to react and adapt swiftly to specific ground conditions.
+It also provides unparalleled visibility into current work processes and opportunities for improvement.

 Let voices ring

 A robust and comprehensive safety program isn’t just about imposing rules from the top down.
-The best safety programs nurture and integrate a culture of best safety practices both horizontally and vertically, empowering workers to speak up with the right communication tools, without fear of retribution.
+The best safety programs nurture a culture of best safety practices.
+This culture extends horizontally and vertically.
+It empowers workers to use communication tools and speak up without fear of retribution.
 When everyone has a stake in and a voice in workplace safety, workplaces become more safe.

 Interested in upping your construction company’s safety efforts, reducing accidents, and even lowering your EMR?
-Fulcrum can help with all this and more; sign up for a free 30-day trial to give Fulcrum a test drive.
+Fulcrum can help with all this and more!
+Sign up for a free trial to give Fulcrum a test drive.